nicomanzonelli/topic_model_attacks/README.md

 ### Running Attack Simulations

-After ensuring that all of the required packages in requirements.txt are installed, you can run a basic online LiRA against topic models by running the following code.
+After ensuring that all of the required packages in requirements.txt are installed, you can run a basic online LiRA against LDA by executing the following code.

 ```
 python api.py
 ```

 Within the api.py file, we specify the input data path, output file path (pheme_test.pickle), and the attack simulation parameters.
-The simulation parameters for this simple attack simulation are set to train $N=64$ on the $NIPS$ data set.
-This API provides the basic functionality for running the online LiRA against each dataset.
+The simulation parameters for this simple attack train $N=64$ shadow models on the $TweetRumors$ data set.
+This API provides the basic functionality for running the LiRA.

 On a [M2 MacBook Air with 8GB RAM](https://www.apple.com/shop/buy-mac/macbook-air/13-inch-m2) this simulation ~25 minutes to run.
-Although not provided, simple scripts provide parrellization over a myrad of different experements and simulation iterations.
+Although not provided, simple scripts can provide parrellization over different experements or simulation iterations.

-To run [Huang et al's (2022)](https://jcst.ict.ac.cn/EN/10.1007/s11390-022-2425-x) simple attack run the following code.
+To run [Huang et al's (2022)](https://jcst.ict.ac.cn/EN/10.1007/s11390-022-2425-x) simple attack execute the following code.

 ```
 python basic_attacks.py